BumblebeeBat/FlyingFox/docs/channels.md

 ```
 {
-  to:Bool,
-  amount:Integer,
+  amount1:Integer,
+  amount2:Integer,
   delay:Integer,
   pub1:Pubkey,
   pub2:Pubkey
 }
 ```
+This puts money into both sides at the same time.
+The money in amount1 comes from account1's balance.
-`to` tells which side of the channel to put your money into.
-It is possible to put money into channels you don't control. `delay` is only used when you first create a new channel.
+`delay` is only used when you first create a new channel, not when you increase the amount of money

 Preferably it should be possible to make one tx that both participants sign that moves some of each of their money into the channel.
 That way neither person has to go first.